 First of all, you need to outline your marketing goals.
 What do you want to achieve from having a social media presence?
 Do you want to grow traffic?
 Increase brand awareness or increase engagement?

 Also, what social media platforms would you like to focus on?
-Remember, not all platforms would yield results for your brand.
+Remember, not all platforms will yield results for your brand.
 Your goals serve as a guide on whether you should outsource or manage an in-house team.

 Source: Ascend2 Marketing Technology Trends Survey, Ascend2 and Research Partners, October 2016

 It also comes down to your budget.
 How much are you willing to spend?
-A company with a tight budget might decide to include a social media manager’s role in an existing employee’s job description to cut cost.
+A company with a tight budget might decide to include a social media manager’s role in an existing employee’s job description to cut costs.

-While a company with a big budget might decide to build an in-house team or go all in for a marketing agency.
+A company with a big budget might decide to build an in-house team or go all in for a marketing agency.

 - Do you want to be hands-on or free?

 Social media takes time.
 Some people are of the opinion that it takes little effort – posting pictures and videos on different platforms.
 It’s more than that.
-You’ll have to create a marketing strategy and research on your competitors.
+You’ll have to create a marketing strategy and research your competitors.

-Also, create engaging posts, be consistent and also stay in touch with your audience.
+Also, create engaging posts, be consistent, and also stay in touch with your audience.
 Would you like to take part in day-to-day activities?
 Or allow an agency to handle it for you while you focus on other things?